The Lower Merion Soccer Club is the result of the merger of four small soccer

 State Championship goal in sudden death overtime to defeat York United.

-stood on the sidelines hundreds of times watching their children play.
+stood on the sidelines hundreds of times, watching their children play.

-and occasionally enters women's soccer tournaments.
+and occasionally entered women's soccer tournaments.

 The 1995 Fall Intramural Program set a new record with 1557 participants.